opendesignschool/awesome-hello-world/README.md

 Awesome "Hello World"
 ====================

-### Introduction to HTML&CSS workshop for graphic designers
+### Introduction to HTML&CSS Workshop for Graphic Designers

 ## About

-During this workshop you will design and develop small responsive website while exploring the creative possibilities and technical limitation of HTML&CSS and designing for screen.
-The aim of the workshop is to introduce you to the fun of coding, giving you the taste of professional development tools and methods at the same time.
+During this workshop you will design and develop a small responsive website while exploring the creative possibilities and technical limitations of HTML&CSS and designing for screen.
+The aim of the workshop is to introduce you to the fun of coding, giving you a taste of professional development tools and methods at the same time.

-Often coding is perceived by designers as a complicated and very technical process.
-This workshop's aim is to show you creative side of coding first, and introduce you to core tools and methods of designing and developing website in the fun non-conventional way.
-Starting from the very basics you'll then dive deep in a certain area of HTML&CSS depending on the creative idea of your design.
+Coding is often perceived by designers as a complicated and very technical process.
+The aim of this workshop is to show you the creative side of coding first, and introduce you to core tools and methods of designing and developing a website in a fun and non-conventional way.
+Starting from the very basics, you'll then dive deep into a particular area of HTML&CSS, depending on the creative idea of your design.

 ## What will you need?

 * Pen and Sketchbook
 * Laptop
-* Chrome browser
+* Chrome Browser
-* Brackets code editor
+* Brackets Code Editor

 ## You will learn about

 * Thumbnail sketching
 * Using online coding tools
-* Using code editor
+* Using a code editor
 * Coding in HTML
 * Coding in CSS
 * Designing Typography for web
 * Designing for screen
-* Responsive design
+* Responsive Design
 * Using browser developer tools